brent-leavitt/certificates-lms/README.md

-# certificates-lms
+# Certificates LMS
-A Word Press Plugin for business's custom LMS focus on student outcomes and comprehensive learning experience.
+A WordPress plugin built to administer our company's online training curriculum with focus on  student outcomes and comprehensive learning experience.

-This custom built software is light-weight and devoid of excess bells and whistles.
+This learming management system is fairly light-weight and devoid of excess bells and whistles.
+A key feature of this LMS is its assignment module which is exclusively allows for written assignment submissions, which are hand graded by our company trainers.

+Learn more about our Doula Certification program at:
 [New Beginnings Doula Training](https://www.trainingdoulas.com/)